amomen9/PostgreSQL/pgpool/Part II Install and Configure pgPool.md

 The pgpool_status file plays a crucial role in Pgpool-II's operation as it records the status of backend PostgreSQL servers.

-Problems that might occur in the abscence of the pgpool_status file:
+Problems that might occur in the absence of the pgpool_status file:

 1. data inconsistency and discrepancy especially in scenarios where a backend might stop unexpectedly and Pgpool executes a failover procedure
-2. It says wether the node is up or down, and is retained across Pgpool-II restarts
+2. It says weather the node is up or down, and is retained across Pgpool-II restarts
 3. issues like a split-brain condition, where multiple primary servers exist.

 The OPTS="-D -n" configuration is used to configure environment variables and startup options for Pgpool-II.